DUNE/dune-justin/docs/tutorials.dune.md

     justin quick-request --monte-carlo 10 --jobscript-id testpro:hello-world

-If you execute this command now, justIN will take the jobscript testpro:hello-world and execute it in 10 jobs which require no input data files (as if they were Monte Carlo jobs that start from scratch.)
+If you execute this command now, justIN will take the jobscript testpro:hello-world from justIN's Jobscripts Library and execute it in 10 jobs which require no input data files (as if they were Monte Carlo jobs that start from scratch.)
 Normally stages have a list of real input files on storages to process, but for cases where we want to run a certain number of jobs without inputs from storage,